daattali/beautiful-jekyll/draft/gcpdiag.md

 # How to install gcpdiag
-gcpdiag is preinstsalled to the Google Cloud Shell and can be run with the following command replacing MYPROJECT with the Google Cloud Project ID to inspect:
+gcpdiag is preinstalled to the Google Cloud Shell and can be run with the following command replacing MYPROJECT with the Google Cloud Project ID to inspect:

 ```
 gcpdiag lint --project=MYPROJECT